Learning Management System

 Modernity

-The purples and blues and the clean lines of the imagery confirmed that the existing style guide did, in fact, suit the LMS.
+The dominant purples and blues and the clean lines of the imagery confirmed that the existing style guide was, in fact, on point.

 Our initial sketches proposed a basic calendar-centered interface for all user types.
-These gave us something to share with the CEO to start gathering feedback.
+There was nothing innovative or glamorous about them, but they gave us something to share with the CEO to start gathering feedback.

-Multiple rounds of feedback on sketches and rough early wireframes resulted in fuller sketches capturing most needed functionalities, allowing us to move forward with designing in Figma.
+Multiple rounds of feedback on the initial sketches resulted in somewhat more complex sketches capturing most of the necessary functionalities, allowing us to move on to wireframes.

-Based on our final sketches, we built wireframes in Figma for all three user types, giving us our first complete view of the LMS.
-We also made rough high-fidelity mock-ups of key screens.
+Based on our final round of sketches, we built wireframes in Figma for all three user types, giving us our first complete view of the LMS.
+We also made rough color mock-ups of key screens.
+At last, we had something that was starting to look sort of like software, and we were ready to share our designs more broadly for feedback.

 Validating the design direction

-We presented our work to a group of key stakeholders, including an administrator from one of the company’s major clients, a program designer from the company itself, and a representative from the team of engineers who’d been contracted to build the LMS once the design was finalized.
+The CEO arranged for us to present our work to a group of stakeholders, including an administrator from one of the company’s major clients, a program designer from the company itself, and a representative from the team of engineers that had been contracted to build the LMS once design was complete.

 Feedback:

-Stakeholders requested no major changes, validating our design direction.
+Stakeholders requested no major changes to the existing interfaces, validating our design direction.

 “I really like that this is simple … Most LMS’s are a nightmare.”